Exploring the instrumental music program at Calvert Hall

 The Competition Marching Band (CMB) involves members of the Instrumental Music Department to present one of the most visual groups within the Music Department by performing at home football games and throughout the mid–Atlantic region competing in US Bands sanctioned marching band competitions, as well as a variety of charitable events throughout the community.
 Membership is open to all members of the instrumental music program, subject to the Director’s approval.
 The CMB prides itself on its consistent musical excellence, and pushing the limits within its visual productions.

 Yes, every four years the entire music program travels to Walt Disney World.
 We all march in the Main Street parade, and some of our groups perform for adjudication in the Magic Music Days Music Festival.
 While there, we also try to have our top ensembles perform in one of the Disney parks as guest cast members for a day.
 Between those trips to Disney, we try to take our top ensembles (Wind Ensemble & Jazz Orchestra) to small festivals across the country.

-Yes, there are auditions.
-We held an initial round of auditions in January and will hold a second round of auditions on March 31and April 2.
+Yes, there are auditions and they typically occur in January.
 The audition process is very relaxed, as we generally accept anyone who currently plays or is interested in learning to play a wind or string instrument.
-However, some years due to demand and limited spots, we are not able to accommodate all Percussionist and Jazz Only Students (Guitar, Piano, & Bass)
+However, some years due to demand and limited spots, we are not able to accommodate all Percussionist and Jazz Only Students (Guitar, Piano, & Bass).

 We have a long standing tradition with our marching band, and we require all wind & percussionists to participate in the full marching band, which performs at home varsity football games and marches in a number of local parades.
 Participation in the Competition Marching Band is optional for all other instrumental music students.